XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1/Lesson.md

 $$

-Alternatively, you can work purely in bra-ket notation.
+Alternatively, you can work purely in bra–ket notation.
 The inner product is **linear**, and we can compute the inner product by expanding out the expression, much like we would a polynomial in algebra: